adamhurm/discord-super-pal-of-the-week/README.md

 Next, follow Step 2 above to create a local file named .env in the discord-super-pal-of-the-week directory.
 Add all your tokens to the file.

-Once the .env file is in place, build the container: `docker build -t discord-super-pal-of-the-week .`
+Once the .env file is in place, build the image: `docker build -t discord-super-pal-of-the-week .`

+Now you can just deploy and run the image anywhere: `docker run -d discord-super-pal-of-the-week`

+*WARNING: This iteration of the project does not use any docker secrets or secure storage for discord tokens.
+Your tokens will all be in plaintext, so -- Please do not publicly upload your container until this notice is removed.*